travis-ci/travis.rb/README.md

 $ cat id_rsa | travis encrypt
 ```

-Another use case for piping files into it: If you have a file with sensitive environment variables, like foreman's [.env](http://ddollar.github.com/foreman/#ENVIRONMENT) file, you can add tell the client to encrypt every line separately via `--split`:
+Another use case for piping files into it: If you have a file with sensitive environment variables, like foreman's [.env](http://ddollar.github.com/foreman/#ENVIRONMENT) file, you can tell the client to encrypt every line separately via `--split`:

 ``` console
 $ cat .env | travis encrypt --split